 A cargo ship which was launched on Jul.
 17, 1924 & completed in Aug.
 1924.
 Per 1 ('convoyweb.org', WW2 convoy duty, click on 'SHIP SEARCH' then insert Matching), 2 ('plimsollshipdata.org', Lloyds Register data, Matching, 1930/31 thru 1945/46), 3 (Miramar, link, you now must be registered to access).
-71.6 metres long perpendicular to perpendicular (235.0 ft.), speed of 10 knots, signal letters KRDS later MLYW, 180 HP engines by John Dickinson & Sons Ltd., of Sunderland.
+235.0 ft. long (71.63 metres) perpendicular to perpendicular, speed of 10 knots, signal letters KRDS later MLYW, 180 HP engines by John Dickinson & Sons Ltd., of Sunderland.
 Built for Stephenson Clarke Ltd. or maybe Stephenson Clarke & Co.
 Ltd. (collectively 'Stephenson'), of London, 'for their coasting & general trade'.
 Stephenson were noted as coal shippers & the vessel was likely used to transport coal from the north-east to power stations in the south of England.
-From 1930/31, the vessel was registered in the name of 'Stephenson Clarke & Associated Companies Ltd.', however in the 1945/46 edition of Lloyd's Register the owner had become 'Stephenson Clarke Ltd.' 108 WW2 convoy references thru Nov.
+From 1928/29, the vessel was registered in the name of 'Stephenson Clarke & Associated Companies Ltd.', however in the 1945/46 edition of Lloyd's Register the owner had become 'Stephenson Clarke Ltd.' 108 WW2 convoy references thru Nov.
 1944, mainly serving between the Tyne, Sunderland & Methil, Firth of Forth, Scotland, to Southend (re London) & to St. Helen's Roads, Isle of Wight.
 But included are 8 voyages to Seine Bay, France in Jun/Sep 1944 re the Normandy landings, ex Portsmouth, the Solent & Southampton.
 On Apl.
 8, 1955, the vessel arrived at Dunston on Tyne, to be broken up.
 The WWW record for this vessel is modest indeed.
 Is it possible that you can add anything?
 No.1857